Material Transfer Agreement

 Someone has requested research material from me - what do I need to do?

-- Send an e-mail to Margaret Everett explaining the material to be sent, to whom, and for what purpose, along with an Outgoing MTA Questionnaire.
-This form provides necessary information used by ORA and UTRF to determine the type of MTA needed (the UBMTA, a simple MTA, or a special MTA if proprietary material is being requested).
-Once a determination is made about the type of MTA needed, ORA will upload the form into PAMS and notify the PI that it is ready to route.
-The MTA must be routed for internal approvals via PAMS, the electronic routing system.
+- Route an Outgoing MTA Questionnaire in the electronic routing system.
+This form provides necessary information used by GRA and UTRF to determine the type of MTA needed (the UBMTA, a simple MTA, or a special MTA if proprietary material is being requested).
+Once a determination is made about the type of MTA needed, GRA will upload the form into the electronic system.

 - Biosafety must approve each material request, incoming or outgoing.
 Each time you request material to be sent to you or if you are sending material out, the material must be approved by the biosafety office, regardless of how harmless you may think the material is.

-- Make sure you include in PAMS all animal protocol and rDNA numbers pertinent to the research involving the material.
+- Make sure you include all animal protocol and rDNA numbers pertinent to the research involving the material.
 Be sure to include the biosafety # on the MTA questionnaire.

-- For MTAs that involve unusual intellectual property terms or if the material is related to a technology disclosure, UTRF assists ORA in negotiating the terms of the MTA with the recipient institution.
+- For MTAs that involve unusual intellectual property terms or if the material is related to a technology disclosure, UTRF assists GRA in negotiating the terms of the MTA with the recipient institution.

 Who are the parties to an MTA?
 Top